DocSpring/docspring-javascript/docs/Client.md

 > UploadPresignResponse getPresignUrl()

-Get a presigned URL so that you can upload a file to our AWS S3 bucket
+Get a presigned S3 URL for direct file upload

+Returns a presigned S3 URL for uploading files directly to our S3 bucket.
+Use this endpoint to upload large files before creating templates or custom files.
+S3 will respond with a JSON object that you can include in your DocSpring API request.
+Uploaded files can be used to: - [Create templates](https://docspring.com/docs/api/#tag/templates/post/templates?endpoint_variant&#x3D;create_template_from_cached_upload) - [Update templates](https://docspring.com/docs/api/#tag/templates/put/templates/{template_id}?endpoint_variant&#x3D;update_template_pdf_with_cached_upload) - [Create custom files](https://docspring.com/docs/api/#tag/custom-files/post/custom_files) and then [merge them with other PDFs](https://docspring.com/docs/api/#tag/combine-pdfs/post/combined_submissions)

 ### Example